Food Getting Stuck? Bariatric Coaching

 Is it my stomach or my ribs?
 Is it my kidney or my back?

-This is why doctors ask, “is it sharp or dull?
-Does it hurt more when you breath in?”
+This is why doctors ask, “Is it sharp or dull?
+Does it hurt more when you breathe in?”
 They ask diagnostic questions to identify the source of the pain.
 It’s not very clear.

 When food gets stuck, mostly it feels like it is in the chest.
 This makes some sense because the esophagus travels through the chest and goes through the diaphragm to connect to the stomach.
-The stomach is under the diaphragm (the large muscle that you feel expand when you breath in deeply).
+The stomach is under the diaphragm (the large muscle that you feel expands when you breathe in deeply).

 As odd as it may seem, food getting backed up between the opening of the esophagus to the stomach might feel like it’s higher up in the chest.